-UAV countermeasures include two types of methods: physical destruction (hard kill) and interference blocking (soft kill).
-Among them, hard kill methods include laser weapon destruction, high-power microwave (HPM) destruction, UAV net capture, and so on.
-Soft kill methods include UAV RF interference, navigation spoofing, protocol cracking, and so on.
-For UAV countermeasures, the integration of AI technology has achieved a qualitative breakthrough.
-The integration of AI technology enables enhanced effectiveness of countermeasure methods, thereby achieving superior countermeasure efficiency.
-Furthermore, AI can realize the autonomous allocation of countermeasure resources, allowing the system to independently determine the priority of countermeasure plans and thus establish a multi-level UAV countermeasure system with adaptive capabilities.
+Building upon these identification and localization capabilities, effective countermeasures are the critical step for UAV management.
+UAV countermeasures include two types of approaches, namely physical destruction (hard kill) and interference blocking (soft kill).
+Hard kill approaches include laser weapon destruction, high-power microwave (HPM) destruction \cite{9839577}, UAV net capture \cite{10323488}, and so on.
+Soft kill approaches include UAV RF jamming, navigation spoofing, protocol cracking, and so on \cite{7988845}.
+Although these two types of countermeasures can fulfill the basic objectives of UAV management, they still exhibit constrained response efficiency.
+Luckily, the integration of AI has yielded a critical breakthrough, enabling significantly enhanced countermeasure efficiency.
+Furthermore, AI can realize the allocation of countermeasure resources, allowing the system to determine the priority of countermeasure approaches.

-In this paper, we analyze and summarize an AI-based UAV management and control system capable of efficiently coordinating an integrated framework that combines identification, localization, and countermeasure functions, as shown in Figure 3, while establishing and refining a perception-decision-action closed loop.
-Throughout the entire UAV control and management process, AI technology breaks through the limitations of single technologies by means of multi-sensor data fusion and analysis, dynamic decision optimization, and autonomous allocation of countermeasure resources.
-It significantly improves recognition accuracy, localization performance, and countermeasure effectiveness, and can also collaborate with digital twins to achieve precise control over full-scenario situations, which ultimately emerges as a key driver for supporting the safe development of the LAE.
+In this paper, we analyze and summarize the AI-based UAV management system capable of efficiently coordinating an integrated framework that combines identification, localization, and countermeasure functions, as shown in Figure 3.
+Throughout the entire UAV management process, AI breaks through the limitations by means of multi-sensor data fusion, dynamic decision optimization, and autonomous allocation of countermeasure resources, which significantly improve UAV identification accuracy, localization performance, and countermeasure effectiveness.